 In the service industries high paying jobs like programmers, editors, scientists, accountants and medical technicians have lost their jobs due to outsourcing to cheaper locations like India.
 This also includes customer support, marketing, insurance and just about any job that can be done over the Internet.
 If you lose a manufacturing or a professional service job, the alternative is to take a lower paying service job.

 Outsourcing has created a culture of job insecurity.
 Prior to globalization, people had stable, permanent jobs.
 Now people live in constant dread of losing their jobs to foreign competition and outsourcing.
 This increased job competition has led to a reduction in wages and consequently lower standards of living.

 Economists say that American consumers gain from a wider choice of products and lower prices associated with open trade.
-This gain, when combined with gains to workers employed in export-generating sectors, is supposed to more than offset losses to workers employed in import-competing sectors.
-But, the trade deficit keeps getting bigger with twice as many imports as exports and median wages have not been growing.
-In addition, the trade deficit is being kept artificially high by Asian countries by manipulating their currencies by 20 to 40 percent and the dollar value continues to fall.
-In the long run, the low priced imported goods will not offset the loss of many family wage jobs.
+This benefit, when combined with gains to workers employed in export-generating sectors, is supposed to more than offset losses to workers employed in import-competing sectors.
+But the trade deficit keeps getting bigger with twice as many imports as exports, and median wages have not been growing.
+In addition, the trade deficit is being kept artificially high by Asian countries manipulating their currencies by 20 to 40 percent and the dollar value continues to fall.
+In the long run, the low-priced imported goods will not offset the loss of many family wage jobs.

 Proponents also see U.S. corporations building factories in other countries equally well-equipped as plants in their own country as a good thing.
 However, this also means transferring our technologies and much of the R&D along with the products.
 I would argue that giving our foreign competitors access to our technologies and research and development will cripple our manufacturing sector permanently.
 We are playing right into the hands of our biggest competitor (China), when we really should be doing everything in our power to not give them any advantage over us.